Samsung/SamsungAutomationStudio/body/pose-detect-iotcam/README.md

-# pose-detection-iotcam
+# pose-detect-iotcam

 A simple node that recognizes and visualizes pose using a external camera device which support Samsung Smartthings.

 ## Pre-requisites

-First, pose-detection-iotcam node requires [FFmpeg](https://ffmpeg.org/) to be installed.
+First, pose-detect-iotcam node requires [FFmpeg](https://ffmpeg.org/) to be installed.
 This node uses FFmpeg to receive rtsp streaming data and display it to the screen.

 Second, you need to update `node_modules/node-rtsp-stream/mpeg1muxer.js` like below.